harveyThomas4692/Induced-Metric-Optimiser/README.md

 For further details, see the paper: …

 ---
-**Figure 2.** _The parameter update vs the gradient, where a is  a scale that depends on the other gradients._
+**Figure 2.** _The parameter update vs the gradient, where a is a scale that depends on the local curvature._
 ![Figure 2](images/grad_clip.png)